View All Posts

 Healthy downtowns don’t rely on a single peak.
 They have overlapping waves of use.

-Step 3 — Look for errands, not entertainment
+Step 3 — Look for daily errand spots, not just places to eat

 Positive signals